Pass Labs

 Article originally written in 1998 By Steven R. Rochlin

-This isn't to say that all magazines are so equipment/sound quality/recording driven that the joy of music is lost.
+This isn't to say that all magazines are so equipment / sound quality / recording driven that the joy of music is lost.
 It is to say that when the day is done can you sit down, relax, play some music through your music reproduction system and enjoy the music?
-Do you find yourself buying music you truly can enjoy or is the music you buy solely based on being recorded to "audiophile" standards only?
+Do you find yourself buying music you truly can enjoy, or is the music you buy solely based on being recorded to "audiophile" standards?
 What i mean by that is, is the system there to serve the music or is the music there to serve the system?
-What is the priority here?
+What is your priority?

 Alas, sometimes i read things, hear things, etc. that make me wanna throw up!
-C'mon, a great engineered recording is one thing, but if the music is horrible there is no way in heck for me to enjoy it!
+C'mon, a great engineered recording is one thing, but if the music is horrible there's no way in heck for me to enjoy it!
 For instance (yes, i name names here), Reference Recording's Manifesto & Co. is engineered very well.
 Heck, it received a few great reviews too.
 Me?
 It was so bad in my opinion that i actually gave the CD back to Reference Recordings!
 The recording quality is wonderful.
 Engineered to a very very high quality...
 But the performance of the music is not to my liking.
-The horns come in early in a few sections, late in others, etc. It sounds to me like the musicians are, at times, playing the notes vs. playing the music.
-Of course this is my personal preference and in how i would interpret the music.
+The horns come in early in a few sections, late in others, etc. It sounds to me like the musicians are, at times, playing the notes versus playing the music.
+Of course this is my personal preference and in how i would personally interpret the music.
+Love everyone at RR and pretty please don't feel so bad, as it took listening to 15 versions of 1812 on CD for me to find 'the right one' i liked.

 Maybe it is me?
 Perhaps i should only enjoy well engineered, pinpoint soundscaping, stereo blooming "air", hyper-real recordings.
 After all, i am some lame reviewer, right?
 Ok, so how many recordings would i then be "allowed" to have in my home and enjoy?
-What should be done about my love for dance/techno/rage/house/pop/trip-hop/psychedelic/funkadelic music?
-Is my "audiophile" music reproduction system not allowed to play music like that because dance/techno/rage/house/pop/trip-hop/psychedelic/funkadelic music does not wholly consist of acoustic instruments?
+What should be done about my love for dance, techno, rage, house, pop, trip-hop, psychedelic, and Funkadelic music?
+Is my "audiophile" music reproduction system not allowed to play music like that because certain genres do not wholly consist of acoustic instruments?
 Shall James Brown be forever barred from my system?
-How about Zappa, George Clinton/P-Funk, Rush, Pink Floyd, the Doors or Zeppelin?
+How about Zappa, George Clinton / P-Funk, Rush, Pink Floyd, the Doors or Zeppelin?
 Are we to make excuses to our "audiophile" buddies about having sinned because we also enjoy Zappa?
 Is there some "audiophile" high Priestess out there we can confess our "sins" to?
 If loving you is wrong i don't want to be right!!!

 Enjoy the Music ("Free Your Mind And Your Ass Will Follow" by Funkadelic right now),